FIFO jobs are a different kind of career path.

 Some FIFO jobs care much more about practical ability than academic credentials.

-Higher-paying FIFO jobs often require specialized skills.
 If you want to move beyond entry-level work, consider building toward a trade, technical certification, equipment license, safety credential, or industry-specific skill.

-Clasva has related guides on high-paying jobs without a college degree, six-figure jobs without a college degree, and jobs that can’t be outsourced.
 FIFO work often overlaps with hands-on jobs that must happen in person.

-That is one reason these roles can remain valuable.
 You cannot outsource a mine-site mechanic, offshore technician, crane operator, camp cook, or remote-site safety officer to someone sitting across the world.

-Here are several FIFO job paths worth understanding.
+Here are several FIFO paths worth understanding.

 Trade jobs are some of the strongest FIFO career paths.